mkner/basic-pid/docs/examples.rst

 WheelVelocity is from the working code set of an operational Autonomous Mobile Robotic system.

-The WheelVelocity object is constructed with and contains a Wheel object that also runs as a dynamic process.
+This controller is a WheelVelocity object that is constructed with and contains a Wheel object that also runs as a dynamic process.
 The Wheel object contains a wheel encoder object, and a microcontroller object that has a functional interface to send signals to a microcontroller board that handles digital PWM and the actual analog electrical connections to drive the physical motors.

-A WheelVelocity object is derived from a base class that runs as a I/O process.
+The WheelVelocity object itself is derived from a base class that runs as a I/O process.
 This type of process has a buffer and buffering capabilities built in.
 It also calls a handler function at a time interval that can be set and changed.
 The handler function is where the PID controller is used.